tombailey/Keras-GAN/README.md

 During training, you might want to periodically check `./samples` to see how the model is performing.

+If you want to visualize the loss, save stdout to a log file:

+    $ python3 main.py --mode train --model wgandiv --dataset data > stdout.log

+Then parse the log file and create a csv file with the loss data:

+    $ python3 parse_loss.py stdout.log loss.csv

+Finally, visualize the loss over time:

+    $ python3 visualize_loss.py loss.csv

 ## Generating skins
 Once the models have been trained they will be saved to `./discriminator.model` and `./generator.model` so they can be used to generate skins.
 You can run the same script to generate skins.